DuiToken/DuiToken/README.md

 Read more on how to take care of $DÚI @ [DuiCrypto.com](https://DuiCrypto.com)

 ### Contract & Audit
-All logic is within the genesis smart contract ```DuiToken.sol``` the only external interaction with is the PancakeSwap V2 Router / LP.
+All logic for $DUI is built within the genesis smart contract ```DuiToken.sol``` the only external interaction with is the PancakeSwap V2 Router / LP.

-The TechRate Audit details can be found [in the repo here](https://github.com/DuiToken/DuiToken/audit).
+The TechRate Audit details can be found [in the repo here](https://github.com/DuiToken/DuiToken/tree/master/audit).

 ## Repo Notes
 [DuiToken Respository Root](https://github.com/DuiToken/DuiToken)